cgguerra/live-laugh-laos/_posts/2023-11-23-thanksgiving.md

 ---
 layout: post
 title: Happy Thanksgiving!
 (Lao Style)
-categories: [Buddhism, daily life, culture, teaching, special celebration]
+categories: [Buddhism, daily life, culture, teaching, holiday]
 ---

 On Tuesday I was talking with one of my American Center students on the bus who is a monk.
 His name is Nee.
 We had a class at the American Center celebrating Thanksgiving.
 I thought I'd include my second post about Buddhist monks here since I learned so much before class!
 I also included my Thanksgiving celebration on Thursday, which was pretty uneventful.